Complete Guide to 11+ Interview Preparation 2026: What Schools Ask and How to Help Your Child

 Instead, prepare stories and examples.
 Build a mental library of real experiences your child can draw from.

-Instead, help them remember: "Last week in science, we tested different acids on chalk and I correctly predicted which would react fastest.
+"Last week in science, we tested different acids on chalk and I correctly predicted which would react fastest.
 I liked working out the pattern and checking whether I was right."

 How to Answer Any Question Well